Volunteer Work with Children in South America

 Volunteering in South America is an ideal opportunity for you to help others while living in a country with a unique culture and history.
 In South America, you have the option of working with children in care centers, kindergartens, and special needs centers.
 We also have placements in Bolivia where you can work in rehabilitation centers and homes for the elderly.

 As a volunteer in South America, you will take an active role in the lives of children, ranging in age from small babies to teenagers.
 There is no required training or degree necessary to participate in these South American projects.
 All you need is a passion and commitment for helping others.

-Volunteering at an orphanage in South America is a fantastic way to help improve others’ lives using whatever skills you have.
-No matter how much experience you have or what you are passionate about, you can do volunteer work with orphans in South America.
+Volunteering at a care center in South America is a fantastic way to help improve others’ lives using whatever skills you have.
+No matter how much experience you have or what you are passionate about, you can do volunteer work with children in South America.

-If you choose to volunteer at an orphanage in South America, you will find yourself helping to care for children who are eager for your attention and friendship.
-Many orphanages have limited resources and staff are often overworked and unable to give the children the individual attention they need.
+If you choose to volunteer at a childcare center in South America, you will find yourself helping to care for children who are eager for your attention and friendship.
+Many care centers have limited resources and staff are often overworked and unable to give the children the individual attention they need.
 As an extra pair of helping hands, you will be greatly appreciated.

-Volunteers can participate in whatever aspect of the orphanage they are interested in.
-It could be directly interacting with the orphans and doing daily activities with them or doing maintenance work for the actual orphanage.
-Some activities you could do with the orphans while volunteering in South America are playing games, running educational and creative activities, and teaching basic hygiene.
+Volunteers can participate in whatever aspect of the center they are interested in.
+It could be directly interacting with the children and doing daily activities with them or doing maintenance work for the actual center.
+Some activities you could do with the children while volunteering in South America are playing games, running educational and creative activities, and teaching basic hygiene.